 Statistics on detention

-According to data provided by SEM in February 2020, detention was ordered against asylum seekers in 2,155 cases (out of a total of 3,604 immigration detention orders including non-asylum seekers).
+According to data provided by SEM in March 2021, detention was ordered against asylum seekers in 1,309 cases in 2020 (out of a total of 2,370 immigration detention orders including non-asylum seekers).
 The SEM differentiates between temporary detention under Art.
-73 (which cannot exceed 3 days) that concerned 399 detention orders regarding asylum seekers (170 of whom were Dublin cases) and other forms of pre-removal detention that concerned 1,756 orders regarding asylum seekers (994 of which were under the Dublin procedure).
+73 (which cannot exceed 3 days) that concerned 230 detention orders regarding asylum seekers (120 of whom were Dublin cases) and other forms of pre-removal detention that concerned 1,079 orders regarding asylum seekers (653 of which were under the Dublin procedure).
 The data should be read with caution for the following three reasons:

 - Since the entry into force of the new asylum procedure on 1 March 2019, the SEM cannot order detention anymore, so now only the cantons are competent for ordering detention.

-The Global Detention Project classifies accommodation in the transit zones of Geneva and Zurich airports as well as the Federal Asylum Centres as detention facilities.
+The Global Detention Project classifies accommodation in the transit zones of Geneva and Zurich airports as well as the federal asylum centres as detention facilities.
 If these facilities were to be classified as detention, the number of detained asylum seekers would be far higher than the official numbers.
-There are good legal reasons for classifying the accommodation in the transit zones as detention, given that asylum seekers are locked in and their contacts to the outside world are significantly limited.
+There are good legal reasons for classifying the holding of asylum seekers prevented from entry into Swiss territory in airport transit zones as detention, given that asylum seekers are locked in and their contacts to the outside world are significantly limited, and so this choice was made for the present report.

-For the purpose of this report it was decided not to classify the stay of asylum seekers in the initial reception centres as detention, as it would not present the situation in Switzerland accurately, although the situation in the centres can be qualified as being close to a deprivation of liberty.
+For the purpose of this report it was decided not to classify the stay of asylum seekers in federal centres – neither with nor without processing facilities – as detention, as it would not present the situation in Switzerland accurately, although the situation in the centres can be qualified as being close to a deprivation of liberty, as said above, especially concerning centres located in isolated areas.

 It is also not clear whether persons in a Dublin procedure, after the order of the transfer to another Member State, are to be counted as asylum seekers according to the Cimade and GISTI ruling of the CJEU.
 Following the CJEU’s conclusion, for the purpose of this report these persons are considered asylum seekers.
 Therefore, this chapter includes detention of persons with a Dublin decision.